-This is the starting point for the present work: First, we observe that every group admits a minimal Cayley graph of chromatic number at most 3 and characterize the bipartite case (Theorem 2.2).
+2.2).
 Then we show that minimal Cayley graphs of finitely generated nilpotent groups (Theorem 2.5) as well as generalized dihedral groups (Theorem 2.6) have chromatic number at most 3.
-On the other hand, we show a minimal Cayley graph of a soluble group of chromatic number 4 and a semiminimal Cayley graph of a nilpotent group of chromatic number 7 (see Proposition 3.1).
-Finally, we negatively answer the stronger statement of Question 1.3 by constructing a family of one popular color graphs of unbounded chromatic number (Theorem 3.3).
-We further remark, that the clique number of a semiminimal Cayley graph is at most 4 (Proposition 3.2).
+On the other hand, we show a minimal Cayley graph of a soluble group of chromatic number 4 and a semiminimal Cayley graph of a nilpotent group of chromatic number 7 (see Figure 1).
+Finally, we disprove the stronger statement of Conjecture 1.3 by constructing a family of one popular color graphs of unbounded chromatic number (Theorem 3.2).
+We further remark, that the clique number of a semiminimal Cayley graph is at most 4 (Proposition 3.1).

-2. Positive results
+2. POSITIVE RESULTS

-Let us begin with the question whether every finite group admits a minimal Cayley graph of bounded chromatic number.
-This was already answered by Babai [3, 5].
-Indeed, he proved that every finite group has a 3-colorable minimal Cayley graph.
-His proof depends on the fact that every finite simple group can be generated by two elements, one of which is an involution.
-This is a known consequence of the Classification of Finite Simple Groups.
+Let us begin with the question whether every group admits a minimal Cayley graph of bounded chromatic number.
+This was already answered by Babai [3,5].
+Indeed, he proved that every group has a 3-colorable minimal Cayley graph contingent upon the truth of some facts about simple groups that were conjectured at that time (see [3, Conjecture 4.3]).
+Years later the classification of finite simple groups was settled and those conjectures were verified.
 For completeness we include a proof following Babai's lines.
-At the basis of this we have the following [3, Lemma 4.2], which we will also use later on.
-For a group Γ denote its minimum chromatic number and $\chi{\min}(\Gamma)$ the minimum $\chi(\operatorname{Cay}(\Gamma, C))$ over all generating sets C of Γ .
+At the basis of this we have the following [3, Lemma 4.2], which will also use later on.
+For a group $\Gamma$ denote its minimum chromatic number y $\chi{\min}(\Gamma)$ the minimum $\chi(\text{Cay}(\Gamma, C))$ over all generating sets C of $\Gamma$ .